bareshub/process_mining/assignment_1/README.md

-# Definition of Petri Net
+# Exercise 1: Definition of Petri Net

 Define a Petri net class that will pass the tests.
 The Petri net class should be based on the following skeleton: